This post offers 45+ ideas for surviving a boring lecture.

 So, maybe the lecture slides themselves might give you a little better information?

-Even if your lecturer is languishing on Slide 1, perhaps telling you a totally irrelevant story about her family’s latest vacation, there’s nothing stopping you from reading ahead and studying the information on the lecture slides.
+Even if your professor is languishing on Slide 1, perhaps telling you a totally irrelevant story about her family’s latest vacation, there’s nothing stopping you from reading ahead and studying the information on the lecture slides.

 You should be able to have access to the lecture slides from your course’s website (if they’re a half good teacher, that is!).